devwarrior777/atomicswap/libs/README.md

 the grpc server side.

-Above this directory is one for each supported coin with all the code to make atomicswap transactions by connecting to a coin-specific full-node(s) containing the desired wallet(s)
+Above this directory is one for each supported coin with all the code to make atomicswap transactions by connecting to coin-specific full-nodes containing the desired wallets

-This is adapted from decred/atomicswap and heavily refactred and modified
+This is adapted from decred/atomicswap and heavily refactored and modified

 At the moment paths are hard coded but later I will make everything dependent on configuration files